-We have a large vibrant group of Senior Adults here at PHPC and we strive to offer a variety of experiences that address the continuing need for fun, fellowship, spiritual growth and faith development.
-Throughout the year we offer opportunities at PHPC as well as offsite.
+We have a vibrant group of Senior Adults at PHPC, and we strive to offer a variety of experiences that address the continuing need for fun, fellowship, spiritual growth and faith development.
+Throughout the year, we offer opportunities at PHPC as well as offsite.
 Information and registration will be posted on our website.

 Faith, Fellowship and Growth